 The software calculated a matched loss of 0.500dB (I measured 0.472dB) and a total loss of 1.104dB (I measured 1.110dB), which makes it a stunning “perfect match” with only 0.006dB of difference!

-So far I got very good results comparing real and predicted loss figures up to VHF, with discrepancies of hundreds of dB.
+So far I got very good results comparing real and predicted loss figures up to VHF, with discrepancies of cents of dB.
 To test higher bands I shall do further work to cancel out the impact of measurement fixtures and probes.

 Adding a tuner